tum-esi/act-nizkp/README.md

 The `Dockerfile` contains the docker image used to compile for `armv7-unknown-linux-gnueabihf`.

 ## Known Issues
-When running the code using the cross toll, the secret key management system won't work probably.
+* When running the code using the cross tool, the secret key management system won't work probably.
 However, when built using cross and run directly on a raspberry pi 3 it would work.
 Tested only for raspberry pi 3 and linux computers.